How Identity and Access Management (IAM) secures your cloud

 Authentication is the process of requesting user credentials and ensuring they are legitimate.
 Cloud IAM systems compare credentials submitted by users with centralized databases.
 If the information provided matches, the IAM system provides access to cloud resources.

-Most IAM systems include multi-factor authentication (MFA).
+Most IAM systems include multi-factor authentication.
 This requests multiple credentials from each user.
-Requests are usually only made via a Single Sign On (SSO) portal to simplify access processes.
+Requests are usually only made via a Single Sign-On portal to simplify access processes.

 Authorization

 Authorization determines the cloud resources available to each user.
-Cloud IAM assigns user privileges or role-based access controls (RBAC).
+Cloud identity and access management assigns user privileges or role-based access controls.
 These privileges ensure that users only have access to the resources they need and nothing more.

 Benefits of using cloud IAM

 Authentication and privilege-based authorization have many benefits.
-But cloud IAM goes further than these core features.
+However, cloud identity and access management goes further than these core features.
 Implementing IAM in the cloud will deliver many advantages for SaaS or IaaS users, including:

 1. Easy-to-manage centralized access control